swolveridge/blart/README.md

 This keeps context sizes small and encourages the model to be judicious about what it reads.

-The review loop:
-1. Send system prompt (from `prompt.txt` + tool guide from `prompt_tools.txt`) + user prompt (diff + file list)
-2. If the model returns tool calls, execute them locally and send results back
-3. Repeat until the model returns a final JSON response

-Tool calls are capped at 8 per request to prevent runaway reads.

 ## Output

-blart prints the model's JSON response to stdout:
+blart simply prints the model's JSON response to stdout:

 ```json
 {